teamroutine/taskmaster/README.md

 # Taskmaster
 Task management for individuals and teams.
-This project has been done as part of the course Software project 2 @Haaga-helia University of applied sciences
+This project has been done as part of the course Software project 2 @Haaga-helia University of applied sciences.
+Taskmaster will provide simple and fluent task and project management for groups and individuals.
 ## Key features
 - Sign up for teamwork teams with codes / link
 - CRUD for panel (project)